igoravelli/brazilian_soccer_championship_analysis/README.md

 <br>

-# 2. Manipulate the data <br>
+# 2. Data Manipulation <br>
 In the second step, our objective was to build a data warehouse architecture and model all the raw data that had been extracted.
 The structure was designed based on 3 data marts.

 - The main data mart stores the data about events in each match.
-It comprises a transactional table named `factEvents` and five additional dimensions: `dimMatch`, `dimPlayer`, `dimArena`, `dimTeams` and `dimCalendar`.
+It comprises a transactional table named `factEvents` and five additional dimensions: `dimMatch`, `dimPlayer`, `dimArena`, `dimTeam` and `dimCalendar`.
-- The second data mart contains data regarding match statistics, with a central table named `factStatistics` that relates to `dimTeams`.
+- The second data mart contains data regarding match statistics, with a central table named `factStatistics` that relates to `dimTeam` and `dimMatch`.
-- The third and final data mart records the final score table for each year and the main table `factScore` is also related exclusively to `dimTeams`.
+- The third and final data mart records the final score table for each year and the main table `factScore` is also related to `dimTeam`.

+Subsequently, the ETL process as well as the final tables will be presented in a detailed manner below.

 ![](datamodel_picture.png)
 The entire model is represented [here](https://drive.google.com/file/d/1ejlKub_w4EP8wMyLYU0ykyO7PT3yaIc9/view?usp=sharing).

 ### ETL process
-To start, this project was built an ETL process using python and SQL to extract the data from the csv files, manipulate them and create a star schema data model to be used to answer the business questions.
+After the completion of the extraction phase, the data transformation step was initiated.
+For this stage, an ETL process was developed using SQL to establish the data warehousing solution.
+Given the structure of the raw data, the dimensional modeling "star schema" was chosen as the optimal option to address the business questions.

+For data storage and the execution of all transformation steps, the BigQuery platform was employed.
+Within BigQuery, three layers were created to process the data according to the phase and data application.

+👉 **Bronze layer**: This layer contains raw tables from Google Sheets files.

+👉 **Silver layer**: This layer contains two intermediary tables used specifically on the `dimPlayer` creation process.

+👉 **Gold layer**: This layer contains the final data warehouse tables (fact-s and dim´s) with curated data ready to be used.

 @TODO [UM DESENHO DO PROCESSO DE ETL]

-To storage the data, was used the BigQuery platform.
-On it, was created 3 layers to process the data by phase.

-👉 **Bronze layer (raw_brasileiro_tables)**: This layer contains raw tables from Google Sheets files.

-👉 **Silver layer (stg_brasileiro_tables)**: This layer contains two intermediary tables used on the `exp_dimJogador` creating process.

-👉 **Gold layer (exp_brasileiro_tables)**: This layer contains the final tables with curated data ready to be used.
+@TODO [FALAR SOBRE OS ACESSOS AO BIGQUERY - TABELAS DO DW E QUERIES]

 ### Data model
-This data model contains 5 dimensions and 1 fact.

-@TODO [EXPLICACAO DE CADA TABELA E COLUNA]
+As mentioned earlier, the model consists of 3 fact tables and 5 dimensional tables that are related to each other through a star schema modeling across 3 data marts.
+Subsequently, a detailed explanation of each table stored in the data warehouse will follow.

+⚽ `dimMatch`:
+🏃🏽‍♂️ `dimPlayer`:
+🏟 `dimArena`:
+🛡 `dimTeam`:
+📅 `dimCalendar`:

+🥅 `factEvents`:
+🔢 `factStatistics`:
+🏅 `factScore`:

 - Explicar sobre os tipos de scd utilizados
     - dimTime - a partir da tabela brasileiro_full e do os id´s de partidas como sat_id e end_id